Body dysmorphic disorder (BDD)

 - a chemical imbalance in the brain

 - a traumatic experience in the past – you may be more likely to develop BDD if you were teased, bullied or abused when you were a child

 Some people with BDD also have another mental health condition, such as:

 Some people may find it helpful to contact or join a support group for information, advice and practical tips on coping with BDD.

-You can ask your doctor if there are any groups in your area or see ‘more useful links’ below for further information.
+You can ask your doctor if there are any groups in your area or get advice from the websites below:

 - Eating Disorders Association NI